storyroll/beta/README.md

-beta
+StoryRoll Beta testing

 ====

-Beta tester's bug reports and feature requests
+Dear StoryRoll friends.
+You can submit your bug reports and feature requests in our issue list here: https://github.com/storyroll/beta/issues

+Thank you for your help!

+StoryRoll team